The Jewish Federation produces several annual programs at the Jewish Cultural Center.

-For seven years The First Amendment Dinner has been produced as a thank-you to local military veterans.
+For nearly ten years The First Amendment Dinner has been produced as a thank-you to local military veterans.
 Speakers have included radio personality Jeff Styles, Tennessee ACLU Director Hedy Weinberg, David Hudson (First Amendment Center), U.S. Senator Bob Corker, and Pulitzer Prize winning cartoonist Clay Bennett.
 In 2015 the speaker will be Southern Poverty Law Center founder Morris Dees.

 Annual Jewish and Israeli programs include Chanukah, Yom HaShoah (Holocaust Remembrance Day), Yom Hazikaron (Memorial Day for Israeli Soldiers and victims of terrorism), Yom Ha'atzmaut (Israel’s Independence Day), and educational panels with local rabbis.

 The Federation also hosts several very successful fundraisers every year including Chai Nite, Campaign Kick-Off, Major Gifts, and Super Sunday.

 The Federation also produces quarterly education and entertainment-oriented dinners.